jordipbou/dodo/README.md

  --
 ({o ~~/)

-Based on ideas from Forth, APL/K, Lisp and Joy.
+Based on ideas from Forth, APL/K, Lisp and Joy/Factor.

+The requirements for Dodo are:

+* C VM easily embedded on other applications.
+* Interpreted for great interactivity, but must allow adding compiled functions.
+* VM can not be fast, but must not add too much overhead to compiled functions.

 # Data structures

 There are 3 basic data structures:

-* BYTE -- 8 bits
+	· BYTE -- 8 bits
-* CELL -- 16, 32 or 64 bits (depends on target architecture)
+	· CELL -- 16, 32 or 64 bits (depends on target architecture)
-* PAIR -- 2 cells
+	· PAIR -- 2 cells
-	* NEXT	-- PAIR * (last 2 bits are used to store typing information)
-	* VALUE -- CELL
+		· NEXT	-- PAIR * (last 2 bits are used to store typing information) · VALUE -- CELL
+						+- PAIR * (last 2 bits can be used to store subtyping information)

 # Types